Style

 If you can find something with a dramatic shape, this kind of light will also draw the eye upward without taking up a lot of space, making a room seem loftier.
 So you get a lot of bang for your buck here.

-We’ve already talked sconces—but maybe best to look for one that has a built-in range of motion, if you are trying to max out space in a tight bedroom.“Wall-mounted swing arm sconces provide functional reading light and elegantly frame your headboard without cluttering your nightstand,” says Caitlin Murray of Black Lacquer Design.
+We’ve already talked sconces — but consider looking for one that has a built-in range of motion, especially if you are trying to max out space in a tight bedroom.
+“Wall-mounted swing arm sconces provide functional reading light and elegantly frame your headboard without cluttering your nightstand,” says Caitlin Murray of Black Lacquer Design.

 Since you can adjust these kinds of fixtures and move the pool of light they create around the room a bit, they can also shed some light on whatever other tasks you might be taking on in your bedroom, from folding clothes or even getting ready for the day at a vanity.